-We realized the original submission had "smoothed" versions of d(surf temp)/dt maps and dT,dt, dWVfrac/dt profiles.
-We have now changed the relevant figures so there is no smoothing in the plots unless noted.
-The reviewers will notice the profile trends (Figures 6,9,11,12,14) are barely affected by this change, since most of the smoothing happens while averaging over the 72 longitude bins.
-Conversely the pixelation at the tile level (3×5 grids) is now evident for the surface temperature trends (for example Figure 7).

-In addition for dSKT/dt we no longer interpolate the (GISS/ ERA5/ MERRA2/ AIRSv7/ CLIMCAPS) to the center tile; instead we use the mean values of those datafields averaged over each tile.
-This induces very small changes.
-We have enlarged the discussion of the different approaches in Section 5, and have made the small changes in Figure 7 and Tables 2,3 of Section 7.1
+As mentioned in the first page, we double checked and realized originally we submitted "smoothed" versions of d(surf temp)/dt maps and dT,dt, dWVfrac/dt profiles.
+We have now changed the relevant plots so there is no smoothing.
+The reviewers will notice the profile trends are barely affected by this, since most of the smoothing is done during the averaging over the 72 longitude bins.
+Conversely the pixelation at the tile level ( $3 \times 5$ grids) is now visible for the surface temperature trends.
+In addition for dSKT/dt we have now changed from interpolating the (GISS/ERA5/ MERRA2/ AIRSv7/ CLIMCAPS) to the center tile, and instead we used the mean values of those datafields averaged over each tile.
+There is barely any change, but we have made note of this in Section 5, together with small changes in Figures 7,8 and Table 2,3 of Section 7.1

-The atmospheric temperature trends discussed in Section 7.4, has an additional sentence : "We highlight that our results are smoother than those of the other datasets, while the other sets have noticeable discontinuities that may not be physical under the thermodynamics or fluid dynamics frameworks.
-In addition the reanalysis models ingest many observational datasets, while the L2/L3 retrieval products can be influenced by the a-priori."
+Section 7.4, when we discuss the atmospheric temperature trends, has this additional sentence : "We highlight that our results are smoother than those of the other datasets, while the other sets have noticeable discontinuities that may not be physical under the thermodynamics or fluid dynamics frameworks.
+In addition the reanalysis models ingest many observational datasets, while the L2/L3 retreieval products can be influenced by the a-priori."